 On the website of DG Health and Food Safety there are numerous links to the website containing the regulations of the European Union.

 Import regulations are highly harmonized across the EU.
 This means that rules are laid down at EU level which apply to the import of products in all Member States of the European Union.
-These are rules concerning the veterinary certificate referring to a third country or a part of a third country authorized to export to the European Union.
+These are rules concerning the animal health/official veterinary certificate referring to a third country or a part of a third country authorized to export to the European Union.
 The certificate also applies to an establishment authorized or registered to export to the European Union, in so far as this is required by Community legislation.

 - “documentary check” means the examination of the veterinary certificate(s) or veterinary documents(s) or other document(s) accompanying a consignment